dwjohnston/dwjohnston/README.md

 ### A little about me

-Currently living Melbourne with my wife.
-We like playing boardgames and pinball.
+Currently living Melbourne with my wife and soon a child.

+Current hobbies are:

+- Board games
+- Pinball
+- Painting miniatures
+- Picking up rubbish on walks.